Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Additional Experiment Results

 \subsubsection{Sub class MU on CIFAR-20-Lamp}

 We evaluate sub-class unlearning on CIFAR-20-Lamp as presented in Table~\ref{tab:sub-class-lamp}.
 The FA of the retrained model is 11.31, indicating certain generalization capability on the unlearned class.
-MU-Mis exhibits the smallest Avg.Gap to the retrained model, alongside a low MIA susceptibility and a small RTE.
+MU-Mis exhibits the smallest Avg.Gap to the retrained model.